Dedaldino-Papelo/Dedaldino-Papelo/README.md

 ## Hi there, I am Dedaldino Papelo

 - 👀 I am a software developer always seeking to improve my abilities
-- 🌱 - I like to learn new things and technologies, contact -me
+- 🌱 - I like to learn new things and technologies
-- 💞️ I’m available to collaborate with Backend or Frontend
+- 💞️ I’m available to collaborate on Backend or Frontend with Nodejs, React, C#.NET, SQL Databases and much more
 - 📫 I like to challenge myself
 -
 <div align="center">